 We actively seek conservative investments that are likely to produce income to pay distributions to our stockholders.
 We intend to use the proceeds received from future equity raised and debt capital borrowed to continue to invest in industrial, commercial and retail real property, make mortgage loans, or pay down outstanding borrowings under our Line of Credit.
 Accordingly, to ensure that we are able to effectively execute our business strategy, we routinely review our liquidity requirements and continually evaluate all potential sources of liquidity.
-Our short-term liquidity needs include proceeds necessary to fund our current operating costs.
+Our short-term liquidity needs include proceeds necessary to fund our distributions to stockholders, pay the debt service costs on our existing long-term mortgages, and fund our current operating costs.
 Our long-term liquidity needs include proceeds necessary to grow and maintain our portfolio of investments.